expressjs/expressjs.com/advanced/pm.md

 ### Basic use

-Starting an app with `pm2` requires the path of the app to be specified.
-However, stopping, restarting, and deleting requires just the name or the id of the app.
+When you start an app by using the `pm2` command, you must specify the path of the app.
+However, when you stop, restart, or delete an app, you can specify just the name or the id of the app.

 ~~~sh
 $ pm2 start app.js